-The Asia and Australia’s engagement with Asia priority provides a regional context for learning in all areas of the curriculum.
-It reflects Australia’s extensive engagement with Asia in social, cultural, political, and economic spheres.
+The Asia and Australia’s Engagement with Asia priority provides a regional context for learning in all areas of the curriculum.
+It reflects Australia’s extensive engagement with Asia in social, cultural, political and economic spheres.

 Many Asian nations are growing rapidly and are regionally and globally influential.
 Immigrants from all these countries have historically contributed to Australia’s development and will continue to do so in the future.
 An understanding of Asia underpins the capacity of Australian students to be active and informed citizens working together to build harmonious local, regional and global communities, and build Australia’s social, intellectual and creative capital.
 It also builds understanding of the diversity of cultures and peoples living in Australia, fosters social inclusion and cohesion and is vital to the prosperity of Australia.

 This priority will ensure that students learn about and recognise the diversity within and between the countries of the Asia region.
-They will develop knowledge and understanding of Asian societies, cultures, beliefs and environments, and the connections between the peoples of Asia, Australia, and the rest of the world.
+Students will develop knowledge and understanding of Asian societies, cultures, beliefs and environments, and the connections between the peoples of Asia, Australia and the rest of the world.
 Asia literacy provides students with the skills to communicate and engage with the peoples of Asia so they can effectively live, work and learn in the region.

 Asia can be defined in geographical terms, but it can also be described in terms of cultural, religious, historical and language boundaries or commonalities.

-While it includes West and Central Asia, in Australian schools studies of Asia will pay particular attention to the sub-regions of:
+While it includes West and Central Asia, in Australian schools, studies of Asia will pay particular attention to the sub-regions of:

 |Asia and its diversity|